 The Rev. Dr. Corey Nelson has served as Senior Pastor and Head of Staff since September 1, 2016.
-Now in his fourth year, there is so much for which he is grateful—for the warmth and welcome of this congregation, for FPC’s vibrant witness as a diverse downtown church, and for the shared vision that continues to lead us towards deeper discipleship and greater impact in our world.
+Now in his fifth year, there is so much for which he is grateful—for the warmth and welcome of this congregation, for FPC’s vibrant witness as a diverse downtown church, and for the shared vision that continues to lead us towards deeper discipleship and greater impact in our world.

 Corey grew up the youngest of three in Michigan and Washington State, focusing on music from an early age, as a trumpet player, drum major and participant in a national Drum & Bugle Corps.
 Intending to become a high school music director, he attended Whitworth University in Spokane because of its acclaimed Music Education program.
 Whitworth’s Presbyterian heritage and campus ministry led Corey from his Pentecostal origins to eventually join a local Presbyterian church, where he was active in missions as a young adult.